How to fix a dropped knit stitch

 8. Weave in the ends: Using your darning needle, weave the extra yarn into the surrounding stitches to secure the fixed stitch.
 Trim any excess yarn.

-See also How far to whitby
+See also How to become a registered social landlord

 With these steps, you’ll be able to fix a dropped knit stitch in no time and continue on with your project.
 Happy knitting!